cheater/articles/first-haskell-script.md

 ## Building values
 In Haskell, you create new values by relating them to other values.
 In Python, you create new values by taking old values and doing things with them.
 This is the most basic difference between Haskell and Python; or, if we talk about the language families, you can say that this is the most basic difference between *declarative languages* (Haskell, ML, ...) and *constructive* languages (Python, C, ...).

-A mathematician will understant this if I say this is like the difference between *synthetic* and *analytic* geometry.
+A mathematician will understant if I say this is like the difference between *synthetic* and *analytic* geometry.
 Indeed, in *synthetic* geometry you say:
 	10    To get the bisector of a line segment,
 	20    find the first point of the line segment and call it A 30    find the second point of the line segment and call it B